 Footnote (or Kneenote)

 But then, like the demon from under the stage, I popped up again.
 Struggling in acute pain, I was finally convinced that I had to get replacement surgery if I wanted to stay out of a wheelchair.
 A brilliant surgeon, Russell Tregonning in Wellington, New Zealand, inserted a partial ("unicompartmental") right knee replacement in January 2011.
 By April I could do a shuffly jog for a few steps.
 I added slowly to that.
 On the anniversary of the surgery, in January 2012, I ran one hour - see "Return to Running: How to Run a PR in one slow hour."
 I kept running a little faster, slowly rebuilding the lost leg strength, in constant terror in my Wellington months that Russell Tregonning might see me, since his wise advice was not to run.
 Oh well - plenty of students and others have ignored my wise advice over the years.
-Mainly still biking, I ran at first only every four or five days, increasing that over two years to where I now run most days and the bike is gathering dust.
+Mainly still biking, I ran at first only every four or five days, increasing that over four years to where I now run virtually every day, quite often hard, and the bike is gathering dust.
 The knee, named "Russell" in honour of the surgeon, so far shows no sign of wear.
 I had no hope of ever racing again, yet at June 2015, I'm racing hard every three or four weeks, so far only up to 10K, improving from 9:30 miles to under 8s.
 The over-70s are tough, but I quite often win the age group.
 I still have this fantasy that if I keep training, I'll improve...